r-richmond/r-richmond.github.io.source/content/post/2017-06-04-improving-tableaus-document-api.md

 # 5) Tying it all together

 So now if you find yourself in a situation where you need to modify the query bands or the initial sql in your workbooks you can use the TDA to save yourself some time.

+Update: Looks like Tableau was even kind enough to mention this new feature in the [release notes of 10.2](https://www.tableau.com/about/blog/2017/2/check-out-new-enterprise-features-tableau-102-66459) Search for "And with our Document API"

 Cheers!